You should check the eligibility criteria, as some providers will specify that you earn over a set income.

 Although some credit card providers offer an eligibility tool for their own cards, ours can check several providers in one place.

-If you can't get a credit card right now, it's a good idea to wait a few months or longer, before applying for a credit card again.
-In the mean time, there are several things you can do to improve your chance of getting accepted for a credit card:
+If you don’t need to get a credit card right now or your application for credit gets rejected, it's a good idea to wait a few months or longer before applying for a credit card again.
+In the meantime, there are several things you can do to improve your chance of getting accepted for a credit card:

 Use your credit report: Check for mistakes on your report to improve your credit record, like a wrong address or a loan you have paid off.